Ciro Gomes: Governor of Ceará

 Ciro was elected the Governor of Ceará in 1990, at the age of 32, becoming the second youngest governor in the country at the time.
 His efforts included policies to support small businesses and reduce bureaucracy.
 He also cracked down on tax evasion, increasing state revenue.
 Ciro also ordered increased investments in education and in public health; by July 1992, a Datafolha poll found he was the most popular governor in Brazil, with a 74% approval rate, and Time magazine listed him as one of the 100 most important emerging leaders on the world stage.

 One of his most high-profile achievements as governor was the construction of a 71-mile long water canal, the "Canal do Trabalhador."
 Northeastern Brazil suffered a series of droughts in 1991, 1992, and 1993; in 1993, Ciro managed to organize and complete the construction of the canal in only 3 months, successfully bringing water to the capital city of Fortaleza and thus preventing a water supply crisis.

 Ciro's public health program "Programa Viva Criança" was attributed with a 32% decrease in infant mortality in the state and was awarded the Maurice Paté prize by UNICEF.

 National political career

 Minister of Finance

-In 1994 he served as Minister of Finance in the administration of Itamar Franco.
+In 1994 he served as Minister of Finance in the administration of Itamar Franco for less than four months.
 This appointment came at a crucial time in Brazil's modern economic development, when the Real Plan was underway as an economic stabilization program to fight hyperinflation.
-His successful performance overseeing the Real Plan was credited by some with helping Fernando Henrique Cardoso win the subsequent presidential election in the fall of 1994, after Cardoso campaigned on continuing the plan's implementation.
+Although his appointment occurred only 28 days prior to the presidential election that year, his short stint overseeing the Real Plan was credited by some with helping Fernando Henrique Cardoso win after Cardoso campaigned on continuing the plan's implementation.
 However, Ciro would break with the Cardoso government in 1997.